-Health-seeking behaviour of mothers with newborns diagnosed with NNJ
+4.1.2 Health-Seeking Behaviours of Mothers with Newborns diagnosed with NNJ

 Health seeking behaviour refers to the actions made by those who believe they have a health issue or are unwell, with the intention of finding an appropriate solution.
-This notion is based on the description of disease behaviour by (Ward et al., 1997), which aimed to explain health behaviour separately from seeking care as a preventive strategy.
+This notion is based on the description of disease behaviour by (Ward et al., 1997), which aimed at assessing health behaviour separately from seeking care as a preventive strategy.

 The study findings indicated that moms of newborns with jaundice typically detected the problem early, within a week after their child's delivery, with the range being two to five days.
 Typically, moms were the ones who identified the disease on their own, while in some situations, family members and healthcare professionals identified and told the mothers about the illness.
 Mothers often experience feelings of sadness, fear, and anxiety when their newborn is diagnosed with neonatal jaundice.
 These emotions can be attributed to the spiritual connotations associated with the condition, as well as a lack of prior information or understanding about the biomedical causes of neonatal jaundice.
 The findings indicate that the majority of mothers of neonates with jaundice sought early attention due to sentiments of fear, despair, and grief.

 The results of this study align with previous research on the early identification of neonatal jaundice and the emotional experiences of anxiety, fear, and grief that parents may have upon receiving a diagnosis of jaundice in their newborns.
-A study conducted by (Berhane et al., 2018) revealed that the vast majority (92.8 percent) of mothers were able to identify illnesses such as jaundice in their children at an early stage.
-These mothers promptly reported the problems to health centres to ensure timely and effective care.
-In a similar vein, (Ekwochi et al., 2015) reached the conclusion that mothers frequently identified neonatal diseases at an early stage.
+A study conducted by Berhane et al., 2018 revealed that the vast majority (92.8 percent) of mothers were able to identify illnesses such as jaundice in their children at an early stage.
+These mothers promptly reported the problems to health centers to ensure timely and effective care.
+In a similar vein, Ekwochi et al., 2015, reached the conclusion that mothers frequently identified neonatal diseases at an early stage.
 Approximately half of these mothers (47.7%) promptly sought medical attention for their neonates without attempting any home remedies.
 Moreover, research on the emotional well-being of mothers with newborns admitted to the Neonatal Intensive Care Unit typically shows that they experience anxiety, fear, and depression as a result of the uncertainty surrounding the health of their neonates, particularly those with jaundice and other illnesses (Jubinville et al., 2012; O’Hara & McCabe, 2013).
-The findings emphasise the importance of providing social support to mothers of neonates with jaundice to alleviate feelings of grief, anxiety, fear, and possibly despair.
+The findings emphasize the importance of providing social support to mothers of neonates with jaundice to alleviate feelings of grief, anxiety, fear, and possibly despair.

 The survey identified two primary avenues through which mothers seek care for their infants with jaundice: hospital care and traditional medicine provided by herbalists.
 The majority of moms expressed a preference for hospital care.
 The selection of the hospital for treatment was based on the assessed effectiveness of contemporary medical practices and the competence of healthcare professionals in managing newborn jaundice.
 However, mothers' decision to seek hospital therapy was not primarily based on the effectiveness of such treatment, but rather on concerns about the effectiveness of traditional medicine, previous negative experiences, or the inability of traditional medicine to address child diseases.
-In addition, the majority of surveyed moms perceive traditional medicine as being rooted in traditional ideas, lacking standardised practices and measurements, and relying on trial-and-error approaches.
+In addition, the majority of surveyed moms perceive traditional medicine as being rooted in traditional ideas, lacking Standardised practices and measurements, and relying on trial-and-error approaches.